-There’s no right or wrong way to acquire new customers—it’s all about finding what works for you
+There’s no right or wrong way to acquire new insurance customers—it’s all about finding the mix of clicks, leads, and calls that works for you

-Hopefully, this breakdown has given you a deeper understanding of how different kinds of insurance prospects are generated.
+Hopefully, this breakdown of insurance clicks, leads, and calls has given you a deeper understanding of how different kinds of insurance prospects are generated.

 What’s important to remember is that there’s no one “right” approach to finding the best insurance consumers.
 Certainly, many carriers and agents use a mix of several of these tools.
 What matters most is that you’ve taken time to analyze your business needs and the performance of your past customer acquisition efforts to develop the game plan that will best allow you to achieve your company or agency’s unique business goals.